-- (a) The board of adjustment may grant a special exception to the following requirement of this article if the special exception will not adversely affect appropriate development of this district: the Ann Williams Way frontage area height restrictions in Section 51P-708.106(h), but only if the portion of the building exceeding the maximum height permitted in that section is occupied exclusively by multifamily uses. - (b) The board of adjustment may not provide a termination date for a nonconforming use in this district under Section 51A-4.704(a)(1) unless there has been a change in ownership of the property since March 9, 2005.
+- (a) The board of adjustment may grant a special exception to the following requirement of this article if the special exception will not adversely affect appropriate development of this district: the Ann Williams Way [Flora Street] frontage area height restrictions in Section 51P-708.106(h) [Section 51P 708.104(h)], but only if the portion of the building exceeding the maximum height permitted in that section is occupied exclusively by multifamily uses. - (b) The board of adjustment may not provide a termination date for a nonconforming use in the Dallas Arts District Extension Area under Section 51A-4.704(a)(1) unless there has been a change in ownership of the property since March 9, 2005.
 (Ord.
-Nos.
-25916; 31757)
+25916)

 SEC.
-51P-708.109.
+51P-708.108[7].
 APPLICABILITY OF SECTION 51A-4.702.

 No development plan is required, and the provisions of Section 51A-4.702 regarding submission of or amendments to a development plan, site analysis plan, conceptual plan, development schedule, and landscape plan do not apply.
 (Ord.
-Nos.
-25916; 31757)
+25916)

 SEC.
-51P-708.110.
+51P-708.109.
 NONCONFORMING USES AND STRUCTURES.

-(a) In general.
-Except as otherwise provided in this section, Section 51A-4.704 relating to nonconforming uses and structures applies to all uses and structures in this district.

-(b) Original nonconforming uses.
+- (a) In general.
+Except as otherwise provided in this section, Section 51A-4.704 relating to nonconforming uses and structures applies to all uses and structures in this district. - (b) Original nonconforming uses. - (1) Original nonconforming uses are defined as those uses made nonconforming by the passage of this ordinance.
+Original nonconforming uses do not include uses made nonconforming by amendments to that ordinance.

-- (1) Original nonconforming uses are defined as those uses made nonconforming by the passage of Ordinance No. 31757, passed by the Dallas City Council on January 27, 2021.
-Original nonconforming uses do not include uses made nonconforming by amendments to that ordinance. - (2) Section 51A-4.704(a)(1), which specifies the procedures for establishing compliance dates for nonconforming uses, does not apply to original nonconforming uses in this district.
-The board of adjustment shall not provide a compliance date for original nonconforming uses in this district.
+(2) Section 51.4.704(a)(1), which specifies the procedures for establishing compliance dates for nonconforming uses, does not apply to original nonconforming uses in this district.
+The board shall not provide a compliance date for original nonconforming uses in this district.

-(c) Rebuilding damaged or destroyed nonconforming structures.

-- (1) If a nonconforming structure is damaged or destroyed by less than 50 percent of its value, the structure may be rebuilt at the same location without the approval of the board of adjustment. - (2) If a nonconforming structure is damaged or destroyed by 50 percent or greater of its value, and the structure is rebuilt, it must be rebuilt in accordance with this article.
-(Ord.
-31757)
+- (c) Rebuilding damaged or destroyed nonconforming structures. - (1) If a nonconforming structure is damaged or destroyed by less than 50 percent of its value, the structure may be rebuilt at the same location without the approval of the Board of Adjustment. - (2) If a nonconforming structure is damaged or destroyed by 50 percent or greater of its value, and the structure is rebuilt, it must be rebuilt in accordance with this article.

 SEC.
-51P-708.111.
+51P-708.110[08].
 ADDITIONAL PROVISIONS.

-- (a) The Property must be properly maintained in a state of good repair and neat appearance. - (b) Development and use of the Property must comply with all federal and state laws and regulations, and with all ordinances, rules, and regulations of the city.
+- (a) The entire Property must be properly maintained in a state of good repair and neat appearance. - (b) Development and use of the Property must comply with all federal and state laws and regulations, and with all ordinances, rules, and regulations of the city.
 (Ord.
-Nos.
-25916; 31757)
+25916)

 SEC.
-51P-708.112.
+51P-708.111[09].
 COMPLIANCE WITH CONDITIONS.

-- (a) All paved areas, permanent drives, streets, and drainage structures, if any, must be constructed in accordance with standard city specifications, and completed to the satisfaction of the city. - (b) The building official shall not issue a building permit to authorize work, or a certificate of occupancy to authorize the operation of a use, until there has been full compliance with the requirements of this article, the Dallas Development Code, the construction codes and all other ordinances, rules, and regulations of the city.
+- (a) All paved areas, permanent drives, streets, and drainage structures, if any, must be constructed in accordance with standard city specifications, and completed to the satisfaction of the director of public works and transportation. - (b) The building official shall not issue a building permit to authorize work, or a certificate of occupancy to authorize the operation of a use, in this district until there has been full compliance with the requirements of this article, and with the construction codes and all other ordinances, rules, and regulations of the city.
 (Ord.
-Nos.
-25916; 31757)
+25916)